generalroboticslab/ORCH/README.md

 ## 1. Install the CREW-WildFire Environment

+Install the CREW-WildFire environment by following [this instruction](https://generalroboticslab.github.io/wildfire-docs/getting-started/quick-installation/)

 ## 2. Download the Environment

 ## 3. Configure the LLM you are going to use